What Is Tinnitus?

 Frequently Asked Questions

-In some cases yes, especially when there is an identifiable and treatable cause (such as cerumen impaction, otitis media, use of an ototoxic medication that can be discontinued, or treatable conductive hearing loss).
+In some cases yes, especially when there is an identifiable and treatable cause (such as cerumen impaction, otitis média, use of an ototoxic medication that can be discontinued, or treatable conductive hearing loss).
 In most cases of chronic sensorineural tinnitus, complete elimination is infrequent, but follow-up studies show that 50-80% of patients experience significant improvement within 6-18 months with adequate treatment.
 Habituation — the process by which the brain learns to "filter" the tinnitus — is the more realistic therapeutic goal in most cases.

 Yes — CBT is the intervention with the best level of evidence for reducing the bother and suffering associated with tinnitus.
 It does not eliminate the sound, but changes the patient's relationship with it, reducing the negative emotional response.
 Techniques include: cognitive restructuring (questioning catastrophic thoughts such as "I will never be cured"), attention training (defocusing attention from tinnitus), mindfulness, and relaxation strategies.
 Studies show significant reduction in THI (Tinnitus Handicap Inventory) scores with 8-12 sessions of tinnitus-specific CBT.

-Tinnitus itself does not cause deafness — it is a symptom, not a disease that damages hearing.
+Tinnitus itself does not cause deafness — it's a symptom, not a disease that damages hearing.
 However, the same conditions that cause tinnitus (noise exposure, presbycusis, Ménière's disease) also cause hearing loss.
-Therefore, the appearance or worsening of tinnitus may be a sign that hearing is being affected and that additional protection or medical evaluation is necessary.
+Therefore, new or worsening tinnitus may signal that hearing is being affected and that additional protection or medical evaluation is needed.
 In sudden-onset tinnitus with sudden hearing loss, urgent investigation and treatment are indicated (possible sudden deafness — otologic emergency).

 Related Reading